w3c/wai-coga/guide/testing.md

 - Make sure your user testing includes individuals with a range of cognitive disabilities.
 - Do not just ask questions, but ask the user to do an action that demonstrates usability.
 - Was the experience pleasant?
 How is their mood changed?
 Watch out for mood deterioration.
-- Ask the users if they would find this easy to do if under stress or tired;
+- Ask the users if they would find this easy (or possible) to do if under stress or tired;
 - Ask the user if the activity was easy or if anything was hard;
 - Ask the user how the interaction could be easier.
 - Check if they understand any process enough to complete it with confidence.